LimmmYongJun/CPT-113-HACKTHON-2-GROUP-17-/README.md

 - Each time a new enemy appears, it is added to the stack using the push function.
 - The player fights with enemies by using the pop function to remove the top enemy from the stack.

+## Screenshots of the game
+The screenshots of the game are in the file above.
+Kindly refer to the screenshot file.

 ## A link to the game demo video
 [Demo Video Link](https://youtu.be/_WqLARpHzRg)